-Amounts in USD thousands 2020 2019
+Amounts in USD thousands 2021 2020

 Type of counterparty:

-End-user customer 23 333 25 278
+End-user customer ) 21 755 23 333

-Other receivables 325 380
+Other receivables 90 325

-Total 23 658 25 658
+Total 21 845 23 658

-\ Due to the nature of the Group's operations, revenues and related receivables, including the DPO, are currently concentrated amongst OSG and its affiliates.
+) Due to the nature of the Group's operations, revenues and related receivables, including the DPO, are currently concentrated amongst OSG and its affiliates.
 The Group continually evaluates the credit risk associated with customers.
+No expected credit loss has been recorded for financial assets as of 31 December 2021 or 2020.